devbret/geospy-api-mapping/README.md

 After cloning the repo, open the app.py script in a text editor.
 Therein enter your API_TOKEN and IMAGE_FILES strings.
 Once your details are entered, open a terminal and run *python3 app.py*.
 This will query the GeoSpy API, and produce a JSON file in the same directory as this script.

 Next, open the index.html file in any browser.
 This will feature a world map, file uploader and "Load Data" button.
 Upload your file with the fil upload input.
 And then press the button.

+## Important Points To Remember
+The returned coordinates for each image will all share a similar hue.
+But the more likely that a prediction is correct, the lighter the shade of a given marker.